ExerciseCompanion/ExerciseCompanion.github.io/evaluation.md

   - Plays Games: No
   - Place Where Usability Test was Taken: Cybersecurity Conference
 - B
-  - Has Real Pet:
+  - Has Real Pet: No
-  - Exercises Regularly:
+  - Exercises Regularly: No
-  - Plays Games:
+  - Plays Games: Yes
-  - Place Where Usability Test was Taken:
+  - Place Where Usability Test was Taken: Lava Lab
 - C
-  - Has Real Pet:
+  - Has Real Pet: Yes (5 Pets)
-  - Exercises Regularly:
+  - Exercises Regularly: No
-  - Plays Games:
+  - Plays Games: Yes
-  - Place Where Usability Test was Taken:
+  - Place Where Usability Test was Taken: Lab
 - D
   - Has Real Pet:
   - Exercises Regularly: